TylerJewell/blog/content/post/first.md

 **Revisions**
 2/1/12 – First Draft
-2/19/13 – Updates: Hedging precautions, rolling strategies.
+2/19/13 – Updates: Hedging precautions, rolling strategies
-3/24/13 – Updates: Added some examples.
+3/24/13 – Updates: Added examples
-6/23/17 - Refresh.
+6/23/17 - Refresh

 **Overview**
+In 2011 I became ill and recovered 9 months later.
+At times I was uncertain whether I would heal.
+I fought a two front war: neutralizing attacks to my nervous system and battling anxiety that a long term disability could eliminate work opportunities.

-In 2011 I became sick and recovered 9 months later.
-I became obsessed with finding ways to yield 10% in the market regardless of market direction.
-A consistent 10% return on invested capital in public markets with liquidity gave me confidence in long term financial security.
+I began to obsess with finding ways to yield 10% regardless of a markets direction.
+A consistent return would provide long term financial security.

+The obsession took root.
+As normal life returned, long nights of research did not wane.
+The problem's complexity was a fixation.
+It became a life hobby.

+By year's end, a solution began unwrapping itself.
+Could time and volatility provide consistent, risk-managed returns?
+Theory suggested amazing possibilities.

+I tested the hypothesis with my life's savings.
+The adrenaline and fear from risking ruin was essential to formulating creative recoveries to unforeseen circumstances.

+After 297 weeks, results are 21% CAGR.
+The annualized returns were lumpy: 13%, 24%, 4%, -8%, 58%, 24%, and 6% YTD.
+Growth hacking, a discipline for precocious entrepreneurs, had infiltrated weekly research.
+Ideas brimmed and the target has increased to 25%.

-The obsession evolved into a hobby.
-I've shared this strategy on various popular trading forums to collect feedback and to help others seeking similar outcomes.
-This strategy was discussed for a period of many quarters on the Karen Super Trader Yahoo group and later dubbed by active participants on that group the "Tyler Trading Method (TTM)".
+I've shared this strategy on speciality discussion forums to uncover vulnerabilities and aid others seeking similar outcomes.
+The most extensive discussions were on the Karen Super Trader Yahoo group and participants dubbed it the "Tyler Trading Method (TTM)".
+TTM is an acronym, not a trademark, but might become one.

+Sharing does not jeopardize my alpha.
+Helping others improves personal discipline and is a moral obligation from accepting the insights of others.
+Scheisters promise incredible returns with techniques unfurled only after your paid subscription has cleared.
+Open source software are the building blocks to

 **Results**
 This investment approach has been pursued since 11/1/11 and has generated a 49% cumulative return in approximately 15 months of operation while spy would have returned around 20% over the same period.
 This is averaging about .6% compounded weekly, though in the later quarters of this strategy have reduced the risk to target only a .4% weekly return.
 The largest drawdown has been -3% compared to SPY’s -8%.